 Who benefits from transaction monitoring

-Transaction monitoring is a mandatory process for any organisation that must be supervised for money laundering purposes.
-In addition to the obvious, such as banks and financial institutions, the list includes money services businesses (MSBs), payment service providers (PSPs), virtual asset service providers (VASPs), digital banks, including neobanks and challenger banks, and many more.
+Transaction monitoring is a mandatory process for any regulated organisation.
+In addition to the obvious, such as banks and financial institutions, the list includes money services businesses (MSBs), payment service providers (PSPs), virtual asset service providers (VASPs), and digital banks.

 The role of transaction monitoring systems